raphCode/master-thesis-muzero/theory.typ

 varies in different literature:
 Some associate this !a with time step $t$ @sutton, others with $t+1$ @muzero.
 In this thesis, I will follow the first convention given in #citet("sutton").
-Further confusion may arise when comparing this to the !impl that accompanies this thesis:
-I store tuples $(s_t, a_t, r_(t+1))$ together at the same array index because this is most convenient for training.

 The concept of !seql decision making can be formalized with finite !mdps.
 Finite means the sets of possible !ss $S$, !as $A$ and !rs $R$ each have a finite number